Arnav710/sp24-cse110-lab4/expose/javascript/part2.md

 Output = [50, 100, 150]

 9. There would be an error.
-This is because we are trying to modify (add an element) to an array declared as a constant.
+This is because i is not defined in that scope since it is declared using `let`

-10. There would be an error.
-This is because we are trying to modify (add an element) to an array declared as a constant.
+10. The output woudld be 3, which is the length of the `prices` array.
+Also, the `length` is defined in the same block scope.

-11. There would be an error.
-This is because we are trying to modify (add an element) to an array declared as a constant.
+11. The function returns [50, 100, 150].
+This is because we iterate over each element of the `prices` array and push `discountedPrice` into the `discounted` array.
+All variable access are legal, keeping in mind the scope of the variables.

 12.